 The view from the tower of Hallgrimskirkja, Reykjavik, Iceland

-Outside the church is a statue in honour of Viking Icelander Leifur Eriksson, also known as "Leif the Lucky" who discovered North America centuries before Christopher Columbus did.
+Outside the church is a statue in honour of Viking Icelander Leifur Eriksson, also known as "Leif the Lucky" who landed in what is today Newfoundland, and in doing so, discovered North America centuries before Christopher Columbus did.

 It is believed that Leif was heading for Greenland but his ship was blown off course, and he landed in present day Newfoundland, where an ancient Viking settlement has been discovered at L’Anse aux Meadows.